MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/custom-actions/events-context.md

 -	[Disable editing of fields based on logic and entity](#disable-editing-of-fields-based-on-logic-and-entity).

 >[!NOTE]
 >For forecast configuration, underlying records of different entities are viewed by selecting **Groupby** attribute in forecasting editable grid.
-Hence, to handle logic based on entities, see samples, [Always enable only few fields based on entity](#always-enable-only-few-fields-based-on-entity) and [Disable editing of fields based on logic and entity](#disable-editing-of-fields-based-on-logic-and-entity).
+To handle logic based on these entities, see samples [Always enable only few fields based on entity](#always-enable-only-few-fields-based-on-entity) and [Disable editing of fields based on logic and entity](#disable-editing-of-fields-based-on-logic-and-entity).

 ### OnChange event

-The `OnChange` event is triggered when a value is changed in a cell of forecasting editable grid or the cell is out of focus.
+The `OnChange` event is triggered when value of a cell of forecasting editable grid is updated and the cell is out of focus.

 >[!NOTE]
 >- For forecasting editable grid, any field change will trigger `OnChange` and `OnSave` event handlers, if exists.
 >- The save will not be triggered if a field is set with an error notifications using the client API in `OnChange` handler.
-For notification related to forecasting client APIs, see [context.getFormContext().data.entity.attributes.getByName("Attribute Name").controls.get(0)](#context.getformcontext-data-entity-attributes-getbyname-controls-get).
+For notification related to forecasting client APIs, see `setNotification` API in [context.getFormContext().data.entity.attributes.getByName("Attribute Name").controls.get(0)](#context.getformcontext-data-entity-attributes-getbyname-controls-get).
->- As there is no mapping between attribute to `OnChange` handler, any field change can trigger `OnChange` handler with context object parameter.
+>- There is no mapping between attribute to `OnChange` handler and any field change will trigger `OnChange` handler with context object parameter.
 To identify the attribute that triggered the handler, use `getIsDirty` function on attribute object.
 More information: [context.getFormContext().data.entity.attributes.getByName("Attribute Name")](#context-getformcontext-data-entity-attributes-getbyname)

 The following is a sample scenario that you can perform using `OnChange` handler: